Dove (Unilever brand): History

 The Dove Beauty Bar is primarily formulated with isethionates.
-As of 1992, 47-49% of each Dove Beauty Bar in the United States consisted of sodium cocoyl isethionate (SCI), an "expensive ingredient".
-About 23-25% of each bar consisted of fatty acids, presented as "moisturizing cream".
+As of 1992, 47–49% of each Dove Beauty Bar in the United States consisted of sodium cocoyl isethionate (SCI), an "expensive ingredient".
+About 23–25% of each bar consisted of fatty acids, presented as "moisturizing cream".
 The bar is neutralized to a final pH of 7.2 to 7.5.
 In the early 21st century, Unilever's success in promoting mildness as a desirable feature caused other cleansing bar manufacturers in Western Europe to reformulate their products away from alkyl sulfate and towards isethionates.

 The main "drawback" of sodium cocoyl isethionate bars is their strong coconut odor; as the word "cocoyl" implies, SCI is traditionally derived from coconuts.
 This is why SCI bars like Dove were traditionally formulated with high fragrance levels, to mask their natural smell.
 During the 1990s, the odor problem was solved by substituting sodium-distilled, topped cocoyl isethionate (STCI) for SCI, leading to the release of fragrance-free hypoallergenic isethionate bars for sensitive skin.
 Unilever later transitioned from SCI to sodium lauroyl isethionate as the primary ingredient in the Dove Beauty Bar.

 Meanwhile, during the 1990s, Unilever extended the Dove brand to other skin cleansing products and then a broad line of personal care products.
 By 2001, Dove was the leading brand of bar soap with 24% market share.
 Within the United States, P&G's flagship personal care brand Olay was bringing in higher sales than the Dove personal care brand (because of Olay's better performance in other categories besides bar soap), but Dove had already surpassed Olay in terms of worldwide sales to become the global leader in personal care products.
-As of 2001, Dove was bringing in over a billion dollars per year worldwide, and was Unilever's third-largest brand.
+As of 2001, Dove was bringing in more than a billion dollars per year worldwide, and was Unilever's third-largest brand.

+In 2025, $1 million in Dove products was donated to Boys and Girls Clubs of Dane County in Wisconsin, U.S.A.